jacobpatterson1549/selene-bananas/README.md

 ### HTTPS

-The app requires HTTP TLS (HTTPS) to run.
-Insecure http requests are redirected to https.
+The app can be run on HTTP over TLS (HTTPS).
+If running on TLS, HTTP requests are redirected to HTTPS.

 #### ACME

-The server can verify its identity over http to pass a Automatic Certificate Management Environment (ACME) HTTP-01 challenge.
-Add the `-acme-challenge-token` and `-acme-challenge-key` parameters with necessary values when running the server to return correct responses when the server's identity is challenged to create TLS certificates.
-After the certificates are created, remove the acme-* flags, and specify the certificate and key with the `-tls-cert-file` and `-tls-key-file` flags.
+The server can verify its identity over HTTP to pass a Automatic Certificate Management Environment (ACME) HTTP-01 challenge.
+Add the `--acme-challenge-token` and `--acme-challenge-key` parameters with necessary values when running the server to return correct responses when the server's identity is challenged to create TLS certificates.
+After the certificates are created, remove the acme-* flags, and replace the [resources/tls-cert.pem](resources/tls-cert.pem) and [resources/tls-key.pem](resources/tls-key.pem) files with the certificates.
 See [letsencrypt.org](https://letsencrypt.org/docs/challenge-types/#http-01-challenge) for more information about challenges.

+### Server Ports

+if the PORT parameter is specified in the `.env` file, the server will only run HTTPS without a certificate.
+See TLS section below for how to run on HTTP and HTTPS

-#### localhost
+#### TLS

 Use [mkcert](https://github.com/FiloSottile/mkcert) to configure a development machine to accept local certificates.
 ```bash